wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api-proxy.md

 - Design a new REST API proxy using an existing endpoint
 - Importing an OpenAPI specification of the existing API

-In this tutorial, we will be importing an OpenAPI specification and creating a REST API proxy:
+In this tutorial, you will be importing an OpenAPI specification and creating a REST API proxy:

 1. Sign in to the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev/).